intersides/alkimia-solutions/README.md

 ## Environment Setup

-The project uses Docker and Docker Compose for both development and production environments.
+The project uses Docker and Docker Compose for both development and production environments, with a custom Node.js proxy for routing.
 Configuration is managed through environment variables in the `.env` file.

 ### Prerequisites